dacmail/ongawa/wp-content/plugins/custom-twitter-feeds/README.txt

 The main differences between the free version and Pro version of the Custom Twitter Feeds plugin are listed below.
 The extra features available in the Pro version are as follows:

 - Display photos, videos, and gifs in your Tweets, with support for 3rd party services such as YouTube, Vimeo, Vine, and SoundCloud
-- View media in a pop-up lightbox directly on your site
+- View Twitter media in a pop-up lightbox directly on your site
 - Display Tweets in a multi-column Masonry layout
 - Display your Twitter feed in rotating Carousels / Slideshows
 - Twitter Cards (rich, standout links) are displayed in Tweets for links that support them
 - Create advanced Twitter "Search" feeds or use the "Mentions" timeline
-- Combine feeds of multiple types (i.e. User feeds and Hashtag Twitter feeds combined)
+- Combine Twitter feeds of multiple types (i.e. User feeds and Hashtag Twitter feeds combined)
 - Filter feeds by hashtag, word(s), or remove specific tweets
 - Autoload more tweets when scrolling to the bottom of the Twitter feed
 - Include Tweet replies ("in reply to")

-You can see the demo of the Custom Twitter Feeds Pro version [here](https://smashballoon.com/custom-twitter-feeds/demo/), and a video screencast [here](https://smashballoon.com/custom-twitter-feeds/#watch-video).
+You can see the demo of the Custom Twitter Feeds Pro version [here](https://smashballoon.com/custom-twitter-feeds/demo/?utm_source=wordpress&utm_campaign=ctf), and a video screencast [here](https://smashballoon.com/custom-twitter-feeds/#watch-video?utm_source=wordpress&utm_campaign=ctf).

 = I'm receiving an error message when trying to display my Twitter feed =

-If you receive an error message when trying to display your Twitter Feed then you can use the error reference below to diagnose the issue and find the relevant solution.
+If you receive an error message when trying to display your Twitter Feed widget then you can use the error reference below to diagnose the issue and find the relevant solution.

 **Twitter Error:**
 Could not authenticate you